 Resumes & Cover Letters

-Those reading this have different backgrounds.The principles are the same no matter how advanced the position.
-The major difference is that veterinarians, professors and other researchers may need a CV instead of a resume.
+Those reading this have different backgrounds.The principles are the same no matter how advanced or entry-level the position.
+One exception is that veterinarians, professors and other graduate-degree level researchers may need a CV instead of a resume.
 A CV is a longer document that is organized differently and has fewer descriptions.
+I will cover CVs separately at a later date.

 Be accomplishments-oriented.
 Resumes should not read like a job description.
-Instead, show how you made a difference in school, at other jobs, where you volunteer, etc. I'll go into this more later, but suppose you, for example, created a manual or figured out a way to save your employer money.
+Instead, show how you made a difference in school, at other jobs, where you volunteer, etc. Suppose you, for example, figured out a way to save your employer money.
 You can write that in a resume and cover letter.

 The test: Someone should be able to tell what you want to do just by reading your resume without a cover letter or job description.